 Greyhounds in prison go home to their adopters only after their graduation, but we accept deposits on available greyhounds from approved adopters at any time.
 You may secure a specific prison dog with a $100 nonrefundable deposit.
 (This is why you will see some dogs show the status of adoption pending) The balance of $175 is due upon delivery of your greyhound.

 Greyhounds currently in home foster are available immediately, unless stated otherwise.
 We only accept deposits from adopters who have completed the approval process.
-The full fee is due when you select a greyhound.
+The full fee of $275 is due when you select a greyhound.
 During your approval process, please be aware that we often have several people watching any of our greyhounds.
 We cannot (will not) tell you if there is another family interested in your selected greyhound.
 That greyhound can be adopted at any time in the process prior to your approval; right up until the time the dog leaves his foster home to visit an interested adopter.
 We hate to disappoint, so we encourage everyone to get pre-approved as soon as you decide that greyhounds are the breed for you!

 Adoption Fee: Our adoption fee of $275 includes spay/neuter, recent dental cleaning, heartworm test, deworming and vaccinations (3 years Rabies, DHLPP, Lepto).
 We will present you with the veterinary records from Florida, and rabies tag.
 Your greyhound will be current on monthly flea and heartworm preventive from the day he arrived from Daytona.
 All adopted greyhounds receive a martingale collar, 6 foot leash, and plastic muzzle for playing in the yard with other greyhounds, or for introductions to your cat.
 We present the adopter with their kennel racing collar (if we have it) as a memento of their heritage.
 Prison dogs come with a “Letter to The Adopter” from their inmate-handlers.
 Your adoption fee also helps us continue this life changing program.